-Place Value Dice Activity
+Genius Place Value Dice Activity

-We saw the pill box idea on pinterest and loved it but thought we could make it better!
 We love the work of Jo Boaler who talks about using colour coding to help students learn maths and thought this was a perfect opportunity to make this dice shaker really educational!

-Place Value Dice Activity Instructions:
+Place Value Dice Game Instructions

 Step 1: Collect your pill boxes and decide how you are going to colour code your dice shaker.
 We decided to match the colour coding on the shaker to the colour of our dice.